Red: Reds from the New World

 In Latin America, the Aztec people, the Paracas culture and other societies used cochineal, a vivid scarlet dye made from insects.
 From the 16th until the 19th century, cochineal became a highly profitable export from Spanish Mexico to Europe.

 18th to 20th century

-In the 18th century, red began to take on a new identity as the colour of resistance and revolution.
+In the 18th century, red began to take on a new identity as the color of resistance and revolution.
 It was already associated with blood, and with danger; a red flag hoisted before a battle meant that no prisoners would be taken.
-In 1793-94, red became the colour of the French Revolution.
+In 1793–94, red became the color of the French Revolution.
 A red Phrygian cap, or "liberty cap", was part of the uniform of the sans-culottes, the most militant faction of the revolutionaries.

-In the late 18th century, during a strike English dock workers carried red flags, and it thereafter became closely associated with the new labour movement, and later with the Labour Party in the United Kingdom, founded in 1900.
+In the late 18th century, during a strike English dock workers carried red flags, and it thereafter became closely associated with the new labor movement, and later with the Labour Party in the United Kingdom, founded in 1900.